telostia/SmartSpaceCoin/guides/SMRT_Masternode_Linux_Win_Guide.md

 #### e.
 Let the wallet sync until you see the tick symbol on the right bottom
 ![Alt text](https://github.com/ButterX/SmartSpaceCoin/blob/master/images/smrt-windows-wallet-sync.png "Wallet Sync status")

 > IMPORTANT: It's recommend that you encrypt your wallet with long and strong passphrase.
 Jot down the passphrase and keep it safe.
-Do not reveal your password as this is your key to access your wallet and perform SmartSpace coin transaction.<br>
+Do not reveal your password as this is your key to access your wallet and able to perform SmartSpace coin transaction.<br>
 To encrypt the wallet, go to Settings -> Encrypt Wallet.
 Enter the passphrase, then click "OK" button to activate.

 ---